google/WebFundamentals/src/content/en/tools/puppeteer/articles/ssr.md

 ### TL;DR {: #tldr .hide-from-toc}

-Headless Chrome can be a drop-in solution for turning dynamic JS sites into static HTML pages.
+[Headless Chrome][headless-chrome] can be a drop-in solution for turning dynamic JS sites into static HTML pages.
 Running it on a web server allows you to **prerender any modern JS features** so content **loads fast** and is **indexable by search crawlers**.
 {: .objective }

-The techniques in this article show how to use Puppeteer's APIs to add server-side rendering (<abbr title="Server-Side Rendering">SSR</abbr>) capabilities to an Express web server.
+The techniques in this article show how to use [Puppeteer](/web/tools/puppeteer/)'s APIs to add server-side rendering (<abbr title="Server-Side Rendering">SSR</abbr>) capabilities to an Express web server.
 The best part is **the app itself requires almost no code changes**.
 Headless does all the heavy lifting.
 In a